hderms/scala-jsonschema/README.md

 ```

 ### Regular
-Schema generated in Regular mode will contain so many `definitions` so many separated definitions you provide.
+Schema generated in Regular mode will
+tain so many `definitions` so many separated definitions you provide.
 Lets take a look at example code:

 ```scala